Sage/ez-streams/lib/reader.md

   Returns another reader on which other operations may be chained.
 * `readers = reader.dup()`
   Duplicates a reader and returns a pair of readers which can be read from independently.
+* `reader = reader.concat(reader1, reader2)`
+  Concatenates reader with one or more readers.
+  Works like array.concat: you can pass the readers as separate arguments, or pass an array of readers.
 * `result = reader.toArray(_)`
   Reads all entries and returns them to an array.
   Note that this call is an anti-pattern for streaming but it may be useful when working with small streams.